Cloudan29/AoC_2016_Python/README.md

-# AoC_2016_Python

-Advent of Code 2016 in Python.
+# My solutions to Advent of Code 2016 in Python

-Figured I could store my code here for easier access, plus other people can see how I think.
+All of my solutions to the 2016 Advent of Code.
+You can find all my inputs in the inputs folder.